What is Freely? The new BBC, ITV, C4 and C5 on demand service explained

 What is Freely?

-Freely is a streamlined, online-only way to watch live and catch-up content from British public service channels through your TV.
+Freely is a streamlined, online-enabled way to watch live and catch-up content from British public service channels through your TV.
 Freeview does this at present via an aerial, while Freesat does it over a satellite signal.
 Freeview Play adds on-demand programmes.
 Freely will do the same, only via your internet connection.

 The service essentially pools together BBC, ITV, Channel 4 and Channel 5’s live channels, plus their streaming services, into one handy electronic programme guide (EPG).
 Currently, if you’re watching Bake Off live through All 4 but want to switch over to BBC iPlayer, you’ll need to navigate from one app to another.
 Freely will streamline that annoying process by providing access to a single, consistent experience for both live free-to-air TV and catch-up content.